 Part of Afolabi and Aremu’s Nissan was apparently still obstructing the left lane, so they put their hazard lights on.
 It is not clear whether they could not move their vehicle out of the road.
 Several minutes later a 40-year-old man from Virginia, Russell Eggleton, was heading south on 95 in a Chrysler Pacifica.
 Eggleton hit the disabled Nissan that was sticking out in the road.
 Eggleton then pulled over on the left shoulder just in front of the Nissan and got out to talk to Afolabi and Aremu.

-Around 10 minutes after this second collision Afolabi and Aremu were standing together behind their Nissan and Eggleton was standing near the front of the Nissan.
+Around 10 minutes after this second collision, Afolabi and Aremu were standing together behind their Nissan and Eggleton was standing near the front of the Nissan.
 At that point a third southbound vehicle slammed into the group from behind, striking all 3 individuals.
 After hitting the 3 men and the Nissan on the side of the highway, the unidentified driver immediately fled the scene of the accident leaving only scattered accident debris behind.
 All 3 of the men on the side of the road suffered devastating injuries.
 Eggleton, who was near the front of the Nissan, was killed.
 Afolabi and Aremu are at the University of Maryland R. Adams Cowley Shock Trauma Center in Baltimore with life-threatening injuries.

 There were no witnesses able to identify the third vehicle or driver who fled the scene.
-However, based on an analysis of vehicle debris left at the scene, police have determined that hit-and-run vehicle was a Toyota Highland with a model year between 2014 and 20219.
+However, based on an analysis of vehicle debris left at the scene, police have determined that the hit-and-run vehicle was a Toyota Highland with a model year between 2014 and 20219.

-Who is Liable to Who for this Accident?
+Who is Liable to Who for This Accident?

 The series of events that played out Sunday night had tragic consequences, but they also raise some interesting legal questions about auto accident liability.
-One of the most central questions is who will ultimately be liable for the damages caused in the accidents.
-The typical multi car accident involves a “pile up.”
+One of the most central questions is who will ultimately be liable for the damages caused by the accidents.
+The typical multi-car accident involves a “pile up.”
 This is where a collision between cars in the front of a lane cause several cars behind them to slam into each other.
 In this situation, individual drivers are held liable for rear-ending the car in front of them UNLESS they were pushed by the car behind them.

 The fatal accident on Sunday was somewhat different from a pile-up.
 Instead of a single, simultaneous collision between several cars, the incident on Sunday involved 3 separate and distinct accidents occurring minutes apart.
 This means that liability must be determined separately for each individual accident.